IIIF/api/source/api/extension/navplace/index.md

 ### 2.2 navPlace Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a Collection, Manifest, Range or Canvas.
-The JSON value of navPlace _MUST_ be a supported GeoJSON Feature Collection and _SHOULD_ contain at least one Feature.
 The Feature represents a shape using geographic coordinates for the geometry and described terms for metadata from the resource such as a label.